-There may be some oozing of blood stained fluid from your wounds in the first 24 hours.
-You will be given some replacement dressings if required and you will able to shower with your dressings in place.
-You will attend WPRS one-week post surgery for a wound review and you will be provided with scar-management education.
+There may be some fluid discharge from your liposuction sites in the first 24 hours.
+You will be provided with replacement dressings if required and you will able to shower with your dressings in place.
+You will attend WPRS one-week post operatively for a wound review and you will be provided with scar-management education.

-Bruising is common post liposuction and may take two weeks to resolve.
-Swelling takes far longer to resolve and the end result may take up to 3 months to achieve.
+Bruising is common after liposuction and may take a number of weeks to resolve.
+Swelling takes longer to resolve and the end result may take up to several months to achieve.
 With regard to physical activity, you will need to rest for the first week and will not be able to drive a car during this period.
-A gradual return to normal activity can be expected and you should commence exercise with gentle walking and avoidance of strenuous activity for 4 to 6 weeks.
+A gradual return to normal activity can be expected and you should commence exercise with gentle walking, avoiding strenuous activity for 4 to 6 weeks.